annawestin/annawestin.github.io/index.md

 Participated in the swedish TV show *Talang* (the Swedish equivalent of America's Got Talent) along with a team of students from University of Linköping.
 The robots used was Sofbank's Nao Next Gen. We qualified for the semi-finals during our audition.
 **[**[Video](https://www.youtube.com/watch?v=NhZ9dEqTDQQ)**]**

+**East Sweden Hack**, 2017

+Participated in the full weekend Hackathon in Linköping.
+The goal was for each team to create a new product by using open source API.
+Me and my team built a Rasberry prototype of a pill box that was connected to a website and an app, and that through the API 46ELKS sent text messages to the user and the user's family in case she/he forgot to take their medicine.
+My work in this project consisted of creating the app through Android Studio.

 #### Publications